 I feel the same when people say: How does it feel to be accepted?
 I never asked for your acceptance.
 I don’t need to, and I don’t want to.
 It’s not important to me that you think you have the right to give me something that allows me to be me.
 I’m taking that from you.
 Yeah, I own that.

-Yet, many people out there feel like they cannot fully express themselves, so it must be empowering for you not to care what others think of you.
+Yet, some people may feel they cannot fully express themselves, so it must be empowering for you not to care what others think of you.

 In an ideal world, you don’t need acceptance.
 However, it’s good to know that my family supports me, whereas some families might not.
 Whether you’re gay or anything, having support from your family and a support network for your mental health is always important.